ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'contextId' parameter has as value the Group Identifier (Gid), i.e., the OSCORE ID Context of the OSCORE group.
 This parameter MUST be present.

    * The 'group_senderId' parameter has as value the OSCORE Sender ID assigned to the joining node by the Group Manager, as described above.
-This parameter MUST be present if and only if the node does not join the OSCORE group exclusively with the role of monitor, according to what is specified in the Access Token (see {{ssec-auth-resp}}).
+This parameter MUST be present if and only if the node does not join the OSCORE group exclusively with the role of monitor, according to what is specified in the access token (see {{ssec-auth-resp}}).

    * The 'cred_fmt' parameter specifies the format of authentication credentials used in the OSCORE group.
 This parameter MUST be present and it takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6).
 Consistently with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format that MUST explicitly provide the public key as well as a comprehensive set of information related to the public key algorithm.
 This information includes, e.g., the used elliptic curve (when applicable).